HenryXRD/Profex-str-to-TOPAS-str-Converter/README.md

 # Conversion

+The converter makes the assumption the profex.str is crystallographically incorrect and must prove itself.
+It does this by checking given data in profex.str against SPACEGRP.DAT.
+It is assumed SPACEGRP.DAT is error free.

 As much of the original profex.str is retained as a comment for the user to confirm (e.g. numeric space group number:setting or HM notation).
 Phase names generated uniquely so no 2 files within the same batch conversion will be the same.
 Parameters derived from phase names.

 Coordinates output as mod1 to avoid negatives